Sha EK

-Chalim Perry (born April 8, 2003), professionally known as Sha EK (Sha Everything Killed/Killer), is an American rapper.
+Chalim Perry (born April 8, 2003), known professionally as Sha EK (Sha Everything K), is an American rapper.
 He is signed to Warner Music and Defiant Records.
 He released his major label debut mixtape, Face of the What, on September 2, 2022.

 Early life

-Chalim Perry was born and raised in The Bronx, New York.
+Chalim Perry was born and raised in The Bronx.
 He grew up in the Melrose neighborhood of the South Bronx with Honduran parents.
 At age 15, he suffered a gunshot wound, which prompted him to start drill rapping.
 He is half-brothers with rapper Pj Glizzy.
 Perry and rapper Lil Tjay were childhood friends.
 According to Perry, Lil Tjay supported his rap career early on by reposting his music.

 Career

 Perry started releasing music at 15, beginning in 2018.
 In 2020, he released the single "D&D".
 The song would go on to accumulate 8 million streams on Spotify by September 2022.
 In July 2022, Sha EK signed with Warner Records, and the following month he released the single "We Droppin'" featuring PGF Nuk.
 That song appeared on his major label debut mixtape, Face of the What, in September 2022.
 The collection also featured guest appearances from SleazyWorld Go and Bandmanrill.
 In September 2022, Sha EK and other drill rappers were prevented by local police from performing at Rolling Loud, due to fears of violence.